awfderry/COLLAPSE/README.md

 - `--include_hets`: Flag indicating whether to include heteroatoms, such as ligands, ions, and cofactors, in the input PDB.
 Hydrogens and waters are always removed.
 - `--verbose`: Flag indicating whether to print all PDB and residue hits in results.
 By default, only the total number of PDBs is shown.

-## Downloading datasets

-Datasets are hosted on Zenodo.

 ## License